juhgiyo/EpPathFinding.cs/README.md

 #### Dynamic Grid ####

 For my grid-based game, I had much less walkable grid nodes than un-walkable grid nodes.
 So above `StaticGrid` was wasting too much memory to hold un-walkable grid nodes.
 To avoid the memory waste, I have created `DynamicGrid`, which allocates the memory for only walkable grid nodes.
+(Please note that there is trade off of memory and performance.
+This degrades the performance to improve memory usage.)

 ```c#